-The drill permit under a Technical Environmental Study (the "FTA") approval for the Don Gregorio property ("Don Gregorio") from the Ministry of Energy and Mines ("MINEM") of Peru is currently in the application process.
+The drill permit under a Ficha Tecnica Ambiental (the "FTA") for the Don Gregorio property ("Don Gregorio") from the Ministry of Energy and Mines ("MINEM") of Peru is currently in the application process.
 The FTA enables the Company to commence its drilling program at Don Gregorio subject to filing a notice for permit activation, and obtaining the local water permit, which is ongoing.
 Once the permit is received, the Company anticipates completing an exploration program which will consist of 5,000 metres of diamond drilling to test the mineralization at depth and proximal to known copper gold intersections.
-Sufficient drilling is planned to complete a resource estimate in accordance with NI 43-101 as well as testing new target areas on the property.
+Sufficient drilling is planned to complete a resource estimate in accordance with NI 43-101 and to test new target areas on the property.
 The Company's preliminary exploration target is based on the results from historic drilling and has the potential to host 200 to 500 million tonnes of mineralized material, with grades ranging from 0.30-0.45% copper and 0.1-0.15 g/t gold.
 In parallel, the Company will undertake preliminary metallurgical studies.
-The Company doesn't anticipate receiving FTA approval and initiating the exploration program until sometime later in 2022.
+The Company doesn't anticipate receiving FTA approval and initiating the exploration program until sometime later in 2023.

-Esperanza Copper Moly Project
+Esperanza Copper Molybdenum Project

-The drill permitting which requires an Environmental Impact Statement (the "DIA") is currently being completed for the Esperanza Property ("Esperanza") and is expect to be submitted to the Ministry of Energy and Mines ("MINEM") of Peru in the second quarter of 2022..
+The drill permitting which requires an Environmental Impact Statement (the "DIA") is currently being completed for the Esperanza Property ("Esperanza") and is expected to be submitted to the Ministry of Energy and Mines ("MINEM") of Peru in the fourth quarter of 2022.
+The process was delayed due to coordination issues within MINEM for the completion of the official public meeting (Taller Informativo) which is the final requirement for the submission of the DIA.
 The DIA enables the Company to commence its drilling program at Esperanza subject to filing a notice for permit activation, and obtaining the local water permit, which is ongoing.
 Once the permit is received, the Company anticipates completing a drilling exploration program which will test the porphyry mineralization encountered on surface.
+The Company also staked an additional 1,000 hectares of contiguous claims further to the northeast of the existing concessions in Q2 of 2022.